-5.11 Jonah Crab:
+5.11 Jonah Crab

-- A. Recreational:
+- A. Recreational

-- 1. Season: Open all year.
+- 1. Season: Open all year

-- 2. Possession limit: Fifty (50) whole Jonah crabs per person per day.
+- 2. Possession limit: Fifty (50) whole Jonah Crabs per person per day

-B. Commercial:
+B. Commercial

-- 1. Eligibility for participation in Directed Fishery: Any licensed person who holds a lobster trap allocation (LTA), or any person who does not hold an LTA but can prove participation in the Jonah crab fishery prior to the control date, shall be eligible for continued participation in the fishery.
-Proof of participation shall be documented by RI Harvester Logbooks and/or SAFIS dealer reports. - a.
+- Eligibility for participation in Directed Fishery: Any licensed person who holds a lobster trap allocation (LTA), or any person who does not hold an LTA but can prove participation in the Jonah Crab fishery prior to the control date, shall be eligible for continued participation in the fishery.
+Proof of participation shall be documented by Rhode Island Harvester Logbooks and/or SAFIS dealer reports. - a.
 Control date: The control date for the Jonah Crab fishery is June 2, 2015. - 2.
-Minimum size: Four and three quarters inches (4.75") as measured across the widest point of the carapace. - 3.
-Minimum escape vent and maximum trap size: Minimum escape vent and maximum trap size for a trap utilized in the taking of Jonah crab shall meet the requirements as specified in § 5.8.1(I) of this Part pertaining to lobster pots. - 4.
-Season: Open all year. - 5.
-Possession limit: - a.
-For persons holding a Lobster Trap Allocation (LTA) Directed Fishery: Unlimited. - b.
-By gillnet or otter trawl (i.e., non trap gear) Incidental Catch provided the poundage of crabs does not exceed the poundage of other species on board the vessel at all times during a fishing trip.
+Minimum size: Four and three quarters inches (4-3/4") as measured across the widest point of the carapace

+- 3. Minimum escape vent and maximum trap size: Minimum escape vent and maximum trap size for a trap utilized in the taking of Jonah Crab shall meet the requirements as specified in § 5.8.1(I) of this Part pertaining to lobster pots.

+- 4. Season: Open all year

+- Possession limit

+- a.
+Directed Fishery: Unlimited

+- b.
+Incidental Catch Provision: One thousand (1,000) crabs per vessel per calendar day provided the poundage of crabs does not exceed the poundage of other species on board the vessel at all times during a fishing trip.